 - Click the Set up protected site button.

 - In the Setup protected site dialog box, under Site types select VMware Cloud on AWS.

-Or, you can manually create those firewall rules from the VMware Cloud Disaster Recovery UI.
+Or, you can manually create those firewall rules from the VMware Cloud DR UI.
 If you are not sure which to select, see Network Considerations for a Protected SDDC for more information.